 - Inform programs that the Desired Results Developmental Profile–School-Age© (2009) [DRDP-SA© (2009)] has been simplified;

 - Inform programs that the simplified instrument is available for use, and where it can be obtained;

-- Instruct programs that the simplified instrument may be used by California Department of Education (CDE) Child Development Division (CDD) contractors serving school-age children beginning in fall 2009.
+- Instruct programs that the simplified instrument may be used by California Department of Education (CDE) Early Education and Support Division (EESD) contractors serving school-age children beginning in fall 2009.